-Brody joined the Local 10 Sports team after an Emmy award-winning career split between covering news and sports.
+Brody joined the Local 10 News sports team after an Emmy Award-winning career split between covering news and sports.

-From there it was on to stints as a weekend anchor in Fort Myers, Fla., and Providence, R.I., until finally returning home to South Florida in 1997 as a general assignment reporter.
+From there it was on to stints as a weekend anchor in Fort Myers and Providence, R.I., until finally returning home to South Florida in 1997 as a general assignment reporter.